aitkenster/challenge-me/README.md

 **The Problem**

-At the moment, raising money for charity can be quite boring.
-It boils down to a combination of issues faced by both the participant and sponsor.
+Raising money for charity can be an arduous tast.

 1. Problems:
   + People do not want to get spammed all the time.